 Simple Beef Bourguignon – Easy & delicious beef stew recipe.
 The perfect winter warmer dinner.
-Ideal for freezing, cooking in the pressure cooker or slow cooker.
+Ideal for freezing, cooking in the pressure cooker, slow cooker, Instant Pot or oven.

 This post is an ad, sponsored by Prestige Pressure Cookers.
 Thanks as always for supporting the blog.